Mexican Hot Chocolate Brownie Cookie Bars have the quality of fudgy, cracked brownies with the ability of standing on its own as a cookie.

 - Grated chocolate for garnish (optional)

-- In a medium bowl, whisk together the flour, cocoa, baking powder, salt, cinnamon, and chili powder.
-Set aside.
+- In a medium bowl, whisk together the flour, cocoa, baking powder, cinnamon, chili powder, and salt.

 - In a microwave-safe bowl, melt together the butter and chocolate until smooth.
 Cool slightly.

-- In a large mixing bowl, beat together the marshmallow fluff and shortening until smooth and fluffy, about 2-3 minutes.
+- For the frosting: In a large mixing bowl, beat together the marshmallow fluff and shortening until smooth and fluffy, about 2-3 minutes.
 Gradually beat in the powdered sugar and vanilla.
 Beat until light and fluffy, another 2-3 minutes.
 Spread onto cooled bars.
 Sprinkle with grated chocolate (optional).

 © Chocolate Moosey.
 All images and content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish a recipe, please rewrite it in your own words or link back to the post for the recipe.